We ride all alone from the battlefield

 and Master of death

-All Hail Macbeth we greet thee with laughter
+All Hail Macbeth we greet thee with

 Hail Macbeth thou shalt be king hereafter